 The way Mary dresses throughout the film is what you immediately notice about her.
 She’s not one to be dull about her wardrobe choices-always wearing short skirts, something skintight, and never without a pair of three-inch heels.
 But this is not about Mary being a sexual object or in any way flaunting her sexuality.
 It simply goes back to her confidence as a young, attractive woman who is comfortable with herself and knows that she looks good, and that is a wonderful quality for a female to have.
 When she answers an ad for a “massager” at the Bourbon A-Go-Go strip club, owner Billy makes Mary remove her coat during her “interview” with him.
 She allows him to ogle her body, but comes off as more bored and annoyed by the whole thing than embarrassed, and definitely not demure.
 Despite what she endures later on in the film, she never loses this character trait, even when everything else we love about her changes.

-At the beginning of the film, Mary is a very likable character, who is just a bit different than most of the females that we get to see in horror films.
+At the beginning of American Mary, Mary is a very likable character, who is just a bit different than most of the females that we get to see in horror films.
 She is a bit of a loner, with no friends or boyfriends.
 The most endearing thing about Mary is her apparent closeness with her Nana, whom she speaks with on the phone several times.
 Mary’s overall attitude toward life is one that exudes confidence and eventual acceptance of any circumstance.
 She can in fact be quite funny and adorable at times-especially when confronted with strange people like Beatress and Ruby.
 But Mary is also horrified at herself when she stitches up a man at the club who has been tortured, and when she turns Ruby into a living doll.
 Of course, though, it is when Mary is drugged and raped at a party by a professor she once trusted that really sends her on a downward spiral.

 This event causes a dramatic change in her character that some may like and some may not.
 The very next day, Mary sets about getting her (very elaborate and involved) revenge against Dr. Grant.
 Knowing that she can’t return to med school, Mary uses this revenge to practice the body mod procedures that she will use in her new job.
 She excels in this role and becomes quite the online sensation, but she takes no pleasure in it.
 Her mood is one of constant apathy, a very sad thing to see on someone whom we liked and looked up to.
 We are also unsure of what she is capable of now.
 Other characters are scared of her.
 The full reveal of what she has done to Dr. Grant is shocking, and we have to ask ourselves what we really think of it.
 Grant no doubt deserves punishment for raping Mary and several other women at his parties, but Mary has really gone too far with her revenge.
 Continuing to hurt Grant does not allow her to move on with her life and actually allows her to become even more prone to apathy and violence, as she kills one person and attacks another who threatens her.
 Then again, this could all be seen as not entirely her fault, and she is just a victim in the cycle of violence that she is thrown into.